techbasejs/techbase/CONTRIBUTING.md

 pnpm install
 ```

-A package already exists a folder `playground` for development, you can run `pnpm play` to starting a develop a package, if develop for `react` or `vue`, you can run `pnpm play:react` or `pnpm play:vue`
+A package already exists a folder `playground` for development, you can run `pnpm play` to starting a develop a package, if develop for `react` or `vue` library, you can run `pnpm play:react` or `pnpm play:vue`

 Other scripts: